 REC TEC (BULL) RT-700 Wood Pellet Grill is user-friendly, good for beginners and competition level cooks alike.

 The stainless steel finish to many components and the shelves will make this the centerpiece of your deck or backyard.
 It’s great for parties, easy to move, produces excellent results and deserves top spot as our best pellet grill.

-Note: We take a more in depth look in our Rec Tec RT-700 pellet grill review article.
+We take a more in depth look in our Rec Tec RT-700 pellet grill review article.
 Or you can click here for current prices and customer reviews on Amazon.